sboesebeck/morphium/README.md

 - ConfigManager helps storing app configurations in Mongo with efficient access to it (cached)
 - Support for References, including lazy loaded references
 - Support for partial updated objects (when writing, only the changes of the object are transferred)
 - Almost any operation morphium provides is async capable.
-That means, if you pass it an `AsyncOperaionListener` as argument, you won't get a result now, but after the async operation finished via the callback
+That means, if you pass it an `AsyncOperaionListener` as argument, you won't get a batch now, but after the async operation finished via the callback

 for questions and feature requests / bug reports also have a look at the google group morphium-discuss@googlegroups.com